fieldtrip/website/development/guideline/website.md

 ## Page header

-The Markdown document should start with a short header between lined with exactly three minus symbols `---`, including the title and the tags (formatted in a comma-separated) like this
+The Markdown document should start with a short header between two lines with three minus characters (not more and not less), including the title and the tags (formatted in a comma-separated) like this

 ```markdown
 ---